gerbsec/gerbsec.github.io/_posts/2024-06-27-how-to-setup-goad-on-windows-with-vmware.md

 ![](assets/images/2024-06-27-how-to-setup-goad-on-windows-with-vmware-image-1.png)

-when I open my vagrant file I see the above this will matter in just a second!
+when I open my vagrant file I see the above, this will matter in just a second!

-***FINAL NOTE***: IT IS IMPORTANT TO UNDERSTAND THAT THIS WILL REQUIRE AT LEAST 20GB RAM and 10 CPU cores. at its base its configure to give each VM 4GB ram and 2 cpu cores. i wouldn't touch the cpu but i have had good luck with 2gb of ram on each vm :)
+***FINAL NOTE***: IT IS IMPORTANT TO UNDERSTAND THAT THIS WILL REQUIRE AT LEAST 20GB RAM and 10 CPU cores. at its default state, its configured to give each VM 4GB ram and 2 cpu cores. i wouldn't touch the cpu but i have had good luck with 2gb of ram on each vm :)

 you can do this config here: